 How are we doing?

-In 2017 the network also provided over 180 jobs, the majority of which were full-time.
+In 2018 the network also provided almost 200 jobs, the majority of which were full-time.
 Employees are typically drawn from the pool of volunteers wherever possible, ensuring that people who may have been turned away from other jobs due to prejudice or personal history are given a fair chance at steady work.
 It also helps ensure that all of our staff are proven workers invested in the project.

 Trainee Case Studies